gopal-iosdev/ios-xcode-snippets/README.md

-snippetMarksUIViewController    MARKs for UIViewController snippetPostObserver             Post observer snippetSingleton                Generic singleton class snippetViewDidAppear            viewDidAppear for UIViewController snippetViewDidDisappear         viewDidDisappear for UIViewController snippetViewDidLoad              viewDidLoad for UIViewController snippetViewWillAppear           viewWillAppear for UIViewController snippetViewWillDisappear        viewWillDisappear for UIViewController snippetWarning                  Useful as a reminder to yourself or others that some work is incomplete.
+snippetMarksUIViewController    MARKs for UIViewController snippetPostObserver             Post observer snippetSingleton                Generic singleton class snippetWarning                  Useful as a reminder to yourself or others that some work is incomplete.
 ```